bbchk/avkfe/README.md

 # AVAK GROUP Front-end

+constuructor of car battery based on fuel type, engine combustion space, etc. model of vehicle (have a base of them) based on year, model, manufacturer, etc.

+batteries are unique by it's size and optinally of course by price (if polarify is same, then same entry diff variants)

+we make home page for auto as well not to go with catalog for now.

+we need to introduce tags for size (low profile)

 sticker for ktc, how many volts when came, what's the satus, list of work done?, etc. live stream of what's going on with your battery/auto